Iranian protests against compulsory hijab: 21 February

 Another female protester named Shaparak Shajarizadeh (شاپرک شجری زاده) was arrested protesting with a white scarf on Wednesday, 21 February 2018 in a Gheytarieh street; eyewitnesses said that the police attacked her from behind and took her in custody.

 The original utility box that Vida Movahed and other protesters stood on top of, located in the Enghelab–Vesal Junction in Tehran.
 It has since been altered by the government to prevent protesters from standing on its top.

-Photos shared on social media shows that the government was placing an inverted v-shaped iron structure on the utility boxes so as to inhibit anyone standing on top of the boxes.
+Photos shared on social media show that the government was placing an inverted v-shaped iron structure on the utility boxes so as to inhibit anyone standing on top of the boxes.
 She was sentenced to two years in prison in addition to an 18-year suspended prison term.
 In addition, she stated that she left Iran.

 22 February

-Another woman named Maryam Shariatmadari (مریم شریعتمداری) was protesting compulsory hijab in the afternoon on a utility box; the police asked her to come down and the woman refused and questioned the police what her crime was, the police replied "disturbing the peace".
-Then, as she was violently ejected by the police, she was injured and her leg was broken.
+Another woman named Maryam Shariatmadari (مریم شریعتمداری) was protesting compulsory hijab in the afternoon on a utility box; the police asked her to come down and upon her refusal, was violently ejected by the police, subsequently suffering a broken leg.
 (Note: In September 2020, Maryam Shariatmadari, a 32-year-old computer science student at Amir Kabir University who escaped to Turkey after two days detention in Iran in 2018, was arrested in Denizli to be deported back to Iran.)

-Shaparak Shajarizadeh was beaten up in custody.
-She was released later temporary on bail.
+Meanwhile Shaparak Shajarizadeh was beaten up in custody and released later temporarily on bail.

 24 February

-Eyewitnesses said that another women named Hamraz Sadeghi (همراز صادقی) was protesting compulsory hijab on Saturday, 24 February 2018 when suddenly she was attacked by an unknown security force, her arm was broken and she was arrested.
+Eyewitnesses said that another woman named Hamraz Sadeghi (همراز صادقی) was protesting compulsory hijab on Saturday, 24 February 2018 when she was attacked by an unknown security force, who broke her arm and arrested her.

 July 2018

 8 July

-On 8 July 2018, Iranian teenager Maedeh Hojabri was arrested after she posted videos of herself dancing to Western and Iranian music on her Instagram account without her headscarf.
+On 8 July 2018, Iranian teenager Maedeh Hojabri was arrested after she posted videos of herself dancing to Western and Iranian music on her Instagram account without any headcovering.
 She was among several popular Instagram users, with more than 600,000 followers.
-Her videos were shared by hundreds of people.
-Several Iranian women posted videos of themselves dancing to protest her arrest.
+Her videos were shared by hundreds of people. triggering a wave of Iranian women posting videos of themselves dancing to protest her arrest on social media.

 October 2018

 27 October

 On 27 October 2018, students in Islamic Azad University, Central Tehran Branch protested after a morality police van entered the campus and attempted to arrest several women for improper hijab.
-Videos showed a student standing in front of the van, attempting to block its exit, which lead to the driver of the van attempting to run her over.
+Videos showed a student standing in front of the van, attempting to block its exit, which led the driver to attempt to run her over.

 29 October

-On 29 October 2018, an Iranian woman stood on the dome of Enghelab square in Tehran, and removed her headscarf in protest to the compulsory hijab.
-She was arrested minutes later by the police.
-On 14 April 2019, it was revealed that she was Vida Movahed, the original Girl of Enghelab Street, that was protesting for the second time.
+On 29 October 2018, an Iranian woman standing on the dome of Enghelab square in Tehran, removed her headscarf to protest the compulsory hijab.
+She was arrested minutes later by the police. and subsequently on 14th April 2019, identified as Vida Movahed, the original Girl of Enghelab Street.